The Newlander-Nirenberg theorem for complex $b$-manifolds: Background

-In effect, $\bdel f$, respectively $\bdelbar f$, is $df$ restricted to the $b$-$(1,0)$-vector fields, respectively the $b$-$(0,1)$-vector fields (that is to say, sections of ${\bT^{1,0}}M$, respectively sections of ${\bT^{0,1}}M$). \begin{defn} A \textbf{$b$-holomorphic} function on a complex $b$-manifold $M$ (or an open subset thereof) is a smooth function $f:M\to\C$ satisfying $\bdelbar f =0$.
+\begin{defn} A \textbf{$\mathbf{b}$-holomorphic} function on a complex $b$-manifold $M$ (or an open subset thereof) is a smooth function $f:M\to\C$ satisfying $\bdelbar f =0$.
 We write $\bO(M)$ for the collection of $b$-holomorphic functions on $M$. \end{defn} In more concrete terms, $f$ is $b$-holomorphic if $Xf = 0$ for every $b$-$(0,1)$-vector field $X$ or (what is sufficient), all $X$ in a given frame for ${\bT^{0,1}}M$.
 Because ${\bT^{0,1}}M$ is involutive, $\bO(M)$ is a ring with respect to pointwise-multiplication.